Dynatrace/ace-box/user-skel/ansible/roles/jenkins/Readme.md

 - `jenkins_password`
 - `jenkins_api_token`

-Furthermore, it uses the following attributes to be used as jenkins variables in the jenkins pipeline.
+Furthermore, it uses the following attributes to be used as Jenkins variables in the Jenkins pipeline.
-> Note: If your use case requires gitea as a source code repository, CA/Keptn and Synthetic-enabled private ActiveGate, they must be deployed beforehand to be used as jenkins variables.
+> Note: If your use case requires gitea as a source code repository, CA/Keptn and Synthetic-enabled private ActiveGate, they must be deployed beforehand to be used as Jenkins variables.
 - `gitea_username` # if git_flavor == "GITEA"
 - `gitea_password` # if git_flavor == "GITEA"
 - `gitea_access_token` # if git_flavor == "GITEA"